LucasWaelti/kalibr-wiki/Camera-IMU-LRF-calibration.md

 The approach uses planes present in the environment to formulate a probabilistic model of range measurements.
 For this method to produce correct results, please collect a dataset as described for camera/IMU calibration but additionally in an environment where preferably multiple planes unobstructed to the LRF are present.

 An example dataset can be found [here](https://drive.google.com/file/d/0B4rISk5dxJScOEhXQ3loMUw1SGM/view?usp=sharing).
-Please note that this dataset was selected for its size, not because it is particularly suited for the task.
-In general, please prefer less cluttered environments and avoid scenarios where subtle non-planarities are present, since these may bias the estimate.
+Please note that this dataset was selected for its size, not because it is particularly well suited for the task.
+For best results, please prefer less cluttered environments and avoid scenarios where subtle non-planarities are present since these may bias the estimate.

 ### General Comments
 * The approach is non-deterministic in the sense that it employs a random selection of points for establishing plane hypotheses.
 Accordingly, different executions of the toolbox will yield different results.